yosebyte/webd/README.md

 ## ⚙️ Configuration

-WEBD uses a minimalist approach with all configuration specified in the URL command:
+Webd uses a minimalist approach with all configuration specified in the URL command:

 ### 📝 Log Levels